Taking an Honest Look at Your Relationship

 - Build a passionate and fulfilling sex life

-- Create an intimacy filled with affection & trust
+- Create an intimacy filled with affection and trust

 How do I know this will work after everything we’ve already tried?